vpnry/pftswebapp/README.md

 ```

-+ Then run: `python3 app.py`.
-It will ignore all of the first level files `localhost/file.*`, and only index directories `localhost/dirname`.
-So, here, it will recursively index `website_1` and `website_2` and save them as `website_1.sqlite3`, `website_1.sqlite3` to the `indexed_database` dir.
++ Then run the app: `python3 example_app.py`.
+The app will ignore all first-level files under `localhost/file.*` and will only index the directories specified under `localhost/dirname`.
+In this example, it will recursively index `website_1` and `website_2` and save them as `website_1.sqlite3` and `website_2.sqlite3` in the `indexed_database` directory.

-+ Open the address it shown in the terminal, for example `http://127.0.0.1:5000/`, with a standard browser.
++ Open a standard web browser and enter the address displayed in the terminal (e.g., `http://127.0.0.1:5000/`) to access the app.

-+ To stop the app press `Ctrl + C`.
++ To stop the app, press `Ctrl + C`.

-+ To index a few selected dirs only, see [demo_selected_dir](demo_selected_dir.py).
++ If you want to index only a few selected directories, please refer to the [demo_selected_dir](demo_selected_dir.py) file.

 ## Tips

-+ On computer there are many good fts desktop apps with many more features.
-Use them instead.
+> There are many robust FTS desktop apps available for computers that offer more features.
+We recommend using them instead.

-### On Android
+### Termux Android app

-Install Termux, and Termux Widget app (get them from F-droid store for newer versions).
-Use Termux Widget to place a shortcut on the phone home screen.
+Download and install the Termux app and the Termux Widget app from the F-Droid store (for newer versions).
+Once installed, use the Termux Widget to place a shortcut on the phone's home screen for easy access.

-In Termux, create `~/.shortcuts/pyfts.sh` file with this snippet:
+To create shortcut, in Termux, create `~/.shortcuts/pyfts.sh` file with the following contents:

 ```bash